Director of JSDD’s WAE Center

 Reserved Optimist | Fabulous Family Man

 Harry began his employment with the WAE Center in April of 2012; he comes with a bachelor’s in fine arts from New York University.
-Harry was thrilled when he was offered the job at the WAE Center; the Art Studio Manager position offers Harry the perfect opportunity for him to blend his artistic passion and aptitude for orderliness with his enthusiasm for working with others.
+Harry was thrilled when he was offered the job at the WAE Center; the Art Studio Manager position offered Harry the perfect opportunity to blend his artistic passion and aptitude for orderliness with his enthusiasm for working with others.
+Moving into the position of Senior Manager of Program & Personnel Development in 2021 was a natural progression for Harry; he is taking the skills he cultivated and implemented in the Art Studio for 9+ years to benefit the entire program.
 Harry lives with his husband and daughter in West Orange and enjoys family hikes, chocolate, and laughter.

 Harry feels that it is a rare and special gift to be able to “come to work every day, not knowing what is in store, and have your soul filled in a meaningful and provocative way.”